 This feature arises from hydrogen gas in the accretion disk.
 The photons radiated during the accretion process are constantly ionizing nearby hydrogen atoms.
 So there are many free protons and electrons in the disk.
-When one of these protons comes close enough to an electron, they recombine into a new hydrogen atom, and the electron will lose energy until it reaches the lowest allowed energy state (called the ground state), labeled = 1.
+When one of these protons comes close enough to an electron, they recombine into a new hydrogen atom, and the electron will lose energy until it reaches the lowest allowed energy state (called the ground state), labeled n = 1.

 On its way to the ground state, the electron passes through other allowed energy states (called excited states).
 Technically speaking, atoms have an infinite number of allowed energy states, but electrons spend most of their time occupying those of lowest energies.

-Because the difference in energy between. e.g., the = 2 and n = 1 states are always the same, the electron always loses the same amount of energy when it passes between them.
+Because the difference in energy between. e.g., the n = 2 and n = 1 states are always the same, the electron always loses the same amount of energy when it passes between them.
 Thus, the photon it emits during this process will always have the same wavelength.
-For the hydrogen atom, the energy difference between the = 2 and n = 1 energy levels is 10.19eV, corresponding to a photon wavelength of \(\lambda\) = 1215.67 Angstroms.
+For the hydrogen atom, the energy difference between the n = 2 and n = 1 energy levels is 10.19eV, corresponding to a photon wavelength of \(\lambda\) = 1215.67 Angstroms.
 This is the most commonly-observed atomic transition in all of astronomy, as hydrogen is by far the most abundant element in the Universe.
 It is referred to as the Lyman α transition (or Lyα for short).

 It turns out that the strongest emission feature you observed in the quasar spectrum above arises from Lyα emission from material orbiting around the central black hole.